 A study by Cordain et al. (2005) documents that lectins in legumes represent evolutionary defense mechanisms and can cause gastrointestinal problems in humans, as these foods have only been consumed regularly since the Neolithic period (approximately 10,000 years ago).
 Research shows that the relatively short evolutionary adaptation period was insufficient to develop full tolerance to antinutritional factors such as lectins, saponins, and protease inhibitors.
 Raw kidney beans, for example, contain toxic amounts of the lectin phytohemagglutinin, which triggers severe symptoms of poisoning even in small quantities.

-Lectins can be particularly problematic for patients with psychosomatic complaints.
+Lectins - like many other stressors - can be problematic, especially for patients with psychosomatic symptoms.
 While peeled and seeded tomatoes pass through the intestines without issue, unpeeled tomatoes can trigger psychosomatic reactions.
 This is because the human subconscious - "unconscious thinking" - combined with the irritated intestinal reaction leads to severe symptoms.
-Observations have shown that psychosomatic reactions are controlled by the subconscious.
-The body is very often (or almost always) involved, but it is the psyche that gives the “green light.”
-The body asks, “Is this bad?” - referring to the irritation in the gut - and the psyche answers with a “yes,” whereupon psychosomatic symptoms arise.
-However, since most people do not have such deep access to their own inner selves, the first step is to avoid such triggers.
+All it takes is the association of negative thoughts with the tomato.

 A lectin-free diet can also benefit people who feel lethargic or have general health limitations.
 When we consider the body and the era in which it still believes it is living - the Paleolithic era - lectins become all the more relevant.
 Many of the vegetables we eat today are modern cultivars or were only recently discovered.
 The body hasn’t had enough time to adapt to the substances they contain, especially lectins.
-Therefore, it’s not surprising that legumes (including cashews, which aren’t even nuts botanically speaking), whole grains, and many other vegetables can cause significant damage to our bodies.

 The good news: Lectins can be deactivated